Derry Girls: Reception

-Derry Girls has become Channel 4's most successful comedy since Father Ted.
+Derry Girls became Channel 4's most successful comedy since Father Ted.

-Derry Girls mural

-Located at 18 Orchard Street in Derry, a mural of the main cast of characters can be seen on the side of Badger's Bar.
-This popular tourist attraction was created by UV Arts and is one of many murals across the city.
-Derry is known for politically charged art, and the famed mural speaks to the popularity of the television programme and its relation to cultural change in the area.

-Critical reception

-Derry Girls has received critical acclaim.
 On Rotten Tomatoes, the first series holds an approval rating of 100% based on reviews from 24 critics with an average rating of 7.9/10.
 The website's critics consensus states: "A perfectly curated cast and raw writing drive Derry Girls's dark humor as creator Lisa McGee makes frenetic light of teen life in 1990s Northern Ireland".

 The second series has an approval rating of 97%, based on reviews from 33 critics with an average rating of 8.3/10.
 The website's critics consensus states: "The sophomore season of Derry Girls doesn't lose any of its irreverent charms thanks to its predictably unpredictable romps and canny characterizations".

-The third series holds a "Certified Fresh" approval rating of 100%, based on reviews from 21 critics with an average rating of 8.9/10.
+The third series holds an approval rating of 100%, based on reviews from 21 critics with an average rating of 8.9/10.
 The website's critics consensus states: "Parting is such sweet sorrow, but Derry Girls' final season promises to milk as many laughs as it can before viewers say a fond farewell to this lovable band of miscreants."
-On Metacritic, which uses a weighted average, it received a score of 86 out of 100 based on five critic reviews, indicating "universal acclaim".
+On Metacritic, which uses a weighted average, it received a score of 86 out of 100 based on five critic reviews.

 Derry Girls was the most watched series in Northern Ireland since modern records began in 2002, with an average audience of 519,000 viewers and a 64.2 per cent share of the audience.
 Una Mullally of The Irish Times praised the series: "The writing in Derry Girls is sublime, the performances perfect, the casting is brilliant."
 On 11 January 2018, after the first episode had aired, the programme was renewed for a second series.
 Each episode was watched by over two million people.
 At the conclusion of the first series, Barbara Ellen of The Guardian wrote that Derry Girls evoked such programmes as The Inbetweeners, Father Ted and Bad Education.